jamf/JAWA/README.md

   backing up or removing anything, so an unsupported host is refused with its existing install intact rather than left with a dead service.
 If you must install on Python 3.8 and accept an unpatched Werkzeug, see `JAWA_ALLOW_UNPATCHED_WERKZEUG` under Server Requirements.
+  **If you get to a supported platform by running `do-release-upgrade` on an existing JAWA server, re-run the JAWA installer afterwards** — a distribution upgrade can leave nginx no longer serving JAWA, so the console goes unreachable while the `jawa` service itself is fine.
+Re-running the installer rewrites and re-enables the nginx site and restores the console.
 - **Content JAWA ships inside `data/` is not upgraded in place.** The installer preserves your `data/` directory across an upgrade, which protects your automations and settings, but it also means the bundled template scripts and the webhook event catalog stay at the version you first